BRL-CAD/bext/NOTES.md

 [100%] Built target GEOGRAM_BLD
 ```

-Once we have a successful completion, we inspect the contents of bext_output/install:
+Once we have a successful completion, we inspect the contents of install:

 ```
-bext/build (main) $ ls -R ~/bext_output/install/
+bext/build (main) $ ls -R ~/install/
 ```

 One thing to note is that a lot of the third party headers have been installed,